ny83427/java-tutorial/chapter4/assignments.md

 ## Assignments of Chapter 4

 ### Required
 Welcome to Object Oriented Programming world!
-Let's design a simple soccer gameBoard using OOP design thinking.
+Let's design a simple soccer game using OOP design thinking.

 ![](images/soccer-game.jpg)

-You would have either played soccer or at least heard of this most popular sports gameBoard in the world.
+You would have either played soccer or at least heard of this most popular sports game in the world.
 But it's not that easy to organize a formal match.
 You need to prepare a lot of stuff, below is a minimum survival task list:

-+ Find a stadium where there is a formal soccer field with fixed height and length
++ Find a stadium where there is a formal soccer field with fixed width and length
 + Find two soccer teams, each team shall have one head coach, one or more assistant coach, 11 players and at least 3 substitutes
 + Coach should have attributes like name, age, how many champions won in his carrier
 + Each player should have his name, number, age, height(in cm), position(Forward, Midfielder, Defender, Goalie) in the field